RyanMcClean/RyanMcClean.github.io/_blogs/2025-07-21-luks-encryption.md

 ACTION=="add",KERNEL=="sd[a-z][1-9]",SUBSYSTEM=="block",ATTRS{model}=="SSD 970 EVO Plus",ATTRS{vendor}=="Samsung ",RUN+="/home/ryan_mcc/Documents/LocalCode/decrypt.sh $kernel"ENV{SYSTEMD_WANTS}="automount.service"
 ```

 I spent a lot of time trying to script the decryption and the mounting of the drive.
-I hadn't realised at the time that the udev service had the `PrivateMounts=yes` option in it.
+I hadn't realised at the time that the udev service had the [`PrivateMounts=yes`][11] option in it.
 This prevented the mounting from ever being successful.
 It turned out that the workaround was to call up another service from the udev rule which wouldn't be limited by this service option and would therefore be able to mount the drive.
 This also had the unintentional effect of timing the mounting of the drive to be after the decryption.
 It also means that should I have other drives that I want to make hot-puggable then I can just call the same service.

 This is the service file that I created: